RayyanNafees/TailwindUI/README.md

+# TODO: Create Astro components

+....
+And publish the repo as AstroUI

 # Tailwind CSS Template

 A utility-first CSS framework packed with classes like flex , pt-4 , text-center and rotate-90 that can be composed to build any design, directly in your markup.
 “Tailwind CSS is the only framework that I've seen scale on large teams.
 It's easy to customize, adapts to any design, and the build size is tiny.”